All Alan Wake 2 Nursery Rhymes Locations And Solutions

 The Alan Wake 2 Nursery Rhymes locations can be tricky to find, but we know where they all are – and we know how to solve them.

-For the best way to find and solve all Nursery Rhymes in Alan Wake 2, however, you’re best off following a YouTube video guide.
+For the best way to find and solve all Nursery Rhymes in Alan Wake 2, however, you’re better off following a YouTube video guide.

 Check out HarryNinetyFour’s incredibly helpful YouTube video below: